 • Differences Between Mid-Range Speakers, Tweeters & Woofers

-Nearly all loudspeaker drivers have electrodynamic (moving-coil) designs that include a conductive voice coil attached to a movebale diaphragm and a permanent magnet.
+Nearly all loudspeaker drivers have electrodynamic (moving-coil) designs that include a conductive voice coil attached to a moveable diaphragm and a permanent magnet.

-As the amplified (speaker level) audio signal passes through the conductive element (voice coil) of a speaker driver, the speaker driver will react and move a diaphragm according to the audio waveform.
+As the amplified (speaker level) audio signal passes through a speaker driver’s conductive element (voice coil), the speaker driver will react and move a diaphragm according to the audio waveform.
 This movement results in the production of sound waves that mimic the audio signal.

 Where does this speaker level audio signal come from?

-An audio amplifier is an electrical device that amplifies an input signal into order to output a stronger version of that same signal.
+An audio amplifier is an electrical device that amplifies an input signal to output a stronger version of that same signal.